raystack/raccoon/docs/docs/reference/configurations.md

 ### `WORKER_BUFFER_CHANNEL_SIZE`

 Maximum batch that service can handle when workers are busy.
-When the number of batch is exceeded, the worker will backpressure causing websocket to stop reading new request.
+When the number of batch is exceeded, the worker will back-pressure causing websocket to stop reading new request.

 - Type `Optional`
 - Default value: `100`